Skip to Content

 Wildlife lovers eager to meet new species will be happy to spend some time at the Andasibe-Mantadia National Park, while those who are partial to snorkeling should opt for Nosy Be.

-Old houses built closely together in a higher altitude, where a populated town can be seen below.
+Old houses built closely together in a higher altitude at Antananarivo, one of the best areas to stay in Madagascar, a populated area can be seen on the plains of the town

 Eric Valenne geostory/Shutterstock